 We will be using the free online "virtual classroom" software provided by Zoom, one of the leading companies that provides such software.
-The virtual classroom will provide students with interactive audio and whiteboard capabilities, in addition to shared screen texts, diagrams, video and other media for display and analysis.
+The virtual classroom will provide students with interactive audio, text chat and an interactive whiteboard in which texts, diagrams, video and other media can be displayed and analyzed.
 We will provide students with a link (via email) that will enable students to join the virtual classroom.